 Include Down-Time – Let the kids be kids!
 So yes, you’ve brought them to this amazing place a new 7th wonder of the world even, but do they care, not really.
 At this stage, they are more interested in the llamas and alpacas then looking at some old stones/ruins and that’s ok.
 Let them look at the animals and while they are doing that you look at the stones and listen to the tour guide explain their significance.
 Within reason let them run around and enjoy the place as only children can with full gusto and joy.
 Don’t run them ragged, meaning don’t sign up for all day tours that run from dawn-till-dusk, especially in places that don’t have kid-friendly options.
-Space out your excursions with some downtime interspersed in between and be sure to include some kid specific options like our final destination to the “Chocomuseum” in Cusco, where we spent 2-hours learning the art of making chocolate and as a bonus its history and significance to Mayan and Incan culture.
+If you are wanting to find as many child-friendly activities in your chosen location, have a look into different tour packages such as these Europe tours, for example.
+Space out your excursions with some downtime interspersed in between and be sure to include some kid-specific options like our final destination to the “Chocomuseum” in Cusco, where we spent 2-hours learning the art of making chocolate and as a bonus its history and significance to Mayan and Incan culture.
 So the kids can still learn while having fun and “they will be alright”.

 I hope these tips help you with planning your next family vacation and inspires you to try international travel with your young children, don’t be “scurred”, it is possible and it is so rewarding!